Cellular Energy

 to split into oxygen and two hydrogen ions (H), or protons.

-Protons build up inside the thylak
+Protons build up inside the thylakoid.
+Protons diffuse through

 ion channels into the str

-oma where the concentration is lower.
+where the concentration is lower.

 These channels are enzymes called ATP synthases.
+As protons

 move into the stroma, ATP is formed.